dheeraj9933/GSIV23_Dheeraj_Mishra/README.md

 1. I have created small resuable components that make the project easily understable and debuggable
 2. Added small animations for hover and loading
 3. used redux as and when needed
+4. Responsive CSS done
-4. If I had more time would have liked to add test cases
+5. If I had more time would have liked to add test cases